AdrianJendo/Hashing/README.md

 # Hashing
 Separate Chaining and Open Addressing Hash Table Implementations

-The Dictionary folder contains a separate chaining implementation of a hash-table that allows the user near-constant access time to every word in the dictionary (and allows the user to add additional words that may not be in the dictionary).
+The Dictionary folder contains a separate chaining implementation of a hash-table that allows the user to have near-constant access time to every word in the dictionary (and allows the user to add additional words that may not be in the dictionary).
 The csv file contains almost 100,000 words and there definition in a format that the program can understand and organize.

 The Password_Hashing folder contains a hash table that uses open-addressing (with double hashing) to store users in a 'database'.